wdyab/physicsnemo/docs/tutorials/simple_training_example.rst

 Later we will also see how to customize these models in PhysicsNeMo.

-In this example we will use the
-FNO model from PhysicsNeMo.
+In this example we will use the Fourier Neural Operator (FNO) model from PhysicsNeMo.
 To demonstrate the training using this model, we would need some dataset to train the model.
 To allow for fast prototyping of models, PhysicsNeMo provides a set of benchmark datasets that can be used out of the box without the need to setup data-loading pipelines.
-In this example, we will use one such datapipe called `Darcy2D` to get the training data.
+In this example, we will use one such datapipe called `Darcy2D`, which is a 2D Darcy problem with a random permeability field.
+For more information on the FNO model or 2D-Darcy problem, refer to `Li et al., 2020 <https://arxiv.org/abs/2010.08895>`_.

 Let's start with importing a few utils and packages.